SEDS/mangrove-catalog/file-close-virtual-method/mem-alloc-new/README.md

 no | ptr | base | NON-pure | no | internally
 no | ptr | base | NON-pure | yes | internally

-**Update:** Note that if we remove the `delete` call in [Deallocator.cpp](./Deallocator.cpp), Static Code Analysis Tool flags the warning (now a TP) *only if* a user-defined (non-global) namespace is used (more specifically, if the *class which deletes the memory* is defined in the namespace).
-This behavior is similar to we observed in the [multi-class](../multi-class) example, where a namespace in the sink apparently obscured things from Static Code Analysis Tool. **However, the only difference is that with this variation (where the resource is memory), a namespace does not cause a FP.**
+**Update:** Note that if we remove the `delete` call in [Deallocator.cpp](./Deallocator.cpp), Tool C flags the warning (now a TP) *only if* a user-defined (non-global) namespace is used (more specifically, if the *class which deletes the memory* is defined in the namespace).
+This behavior is similar to we observed in the [multi-class](../multi-class) example, where a namespace in the sink apparently obscured things from Tool C. **However, the only difference is that with this variation (where the resource is memory), a namespace does not cause a FP.**

 ## Other variations